Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `diameter_blacklist_duration` - the time in seconds for which Diameter peers are blacklisted when they are unresponsive (defaults to 30 seconds).
 * `snmp_ip` - the IP address to send alarms to (defaults to being unset).
 If this is set then Sprout, Ralf, Homestead and Chronos will send alarms - more details on the alarms are [here](http://clearwater.readthedocs.org/en/stable/SNMP_Alarms/index.html)
 * `impu_cache_ttl` - the number of seconds for which Homestead will cache the SIP Digest from a Multimedia-Auth-Request.
 Defaults to 0, as Sprout does enough caching to ensure that it can handle an authenticated REGISTER after a challenge, and subsequent challenges should be rare.
-* `hss_reregistration_time` - determines how many seconds should pass before Homestead sends a Server-Assignment-Request with type RE_REGISTRATION to the HSS.
-(On first registration, it will always send a SAR with type REGISTRATION).
-This determines a minimum value - after this many seconds have passed, Homestead will send the Server-Assignment-Request when the next REGISTER is received.
-Note that Homestead invalidates its cache of the registration and iFCs after twice this many seconds have passed, so it is not safe to set this to less than half of `reg_max_expires`.
 * `sip_tcp_connect_timeout` - the time in milliseconds to wait for a SIP TCP connection to be established (defaults to 2000 milliseconds).
 * `sip_tcp_send_timeout` - the time in milliseconds to wait for sent data to be acknowledgered at the TCP level on a SIP TCP connection (defaults to 2000 milliseconds).
 * `session_continued_timeout_ms` - if an Application Server with default handling of 'continue session' is unresponsive, this is the time that Sprout will wait (in milliseconds) before bypassing the AS and moving onto the next AS in the chain (defaults to 2000 milliseconds).